nix-community/nixvim/CONTRIBUTING.md

 The vast majority of plugins fall into one of those two categories:
 - _vim plugins_: They are configured through **global variables** (`g:plugin_foo_option` in vimscript and `vim.g.plugin_foo_option` in lua).\
-  For those, you should use the `helpers.vim-plugin.mkVimPlugin`.\
+  For those, you should use the `lib.nixvim.vim-plugin.mkVimPlugin`.\
   -> See [this plugin](plugins/utils/direnv.nix) for an example.
 - _neovim plugins_: They are configured through a `setup` function (`require('plugin').setup({opts})`).\
-  For those, you should use the `helpers.neovim-plugin.mkNeovimPlugin`.\
+  For those, you should use the `lib.nixvim.neovim-plugin.mkNeovimPlugin`.\
   -> See the [template](plugins/TEMPLATE.nix).

 2. Add the necessary parameters for the `mkNeovimPlugin`/`mkVimPlugin`: